kungtalon/Concurrent-Go-eCommerce/README.md

 ## Concurrent-Go-eCommerce
-An eCommerce platform supports high concurrency using Iris framework in Go.
+An eCommerce platform supports high volume of visits using Iris framework in Go.

 ### Basic
 1. Used Iris, GORM& MySQL for creating fundamental CRUD services of the eCommerce web app.